jehuty0shift/docs/pages/manage_and_operate/observability/logs_data_platform/usecase_extract_logs_from_ldp/guide.en-gb.md

 ---
 title: Extract your logs from Logs Data Platform
-excerpt: Export logs using Logstash or Fluent Bit
+excerpt: Export logs using Logstash or elasticdump
-updated: 2025-10-15
+updated: 2024-06-04
 ---

 ## Objective